 [Heading inserted by No. 6 of 2008 s.
 41(3)(a).]

-1. Upon decision by Judge, power of other officers ceases
+1. Upon decision by judge, power of other officers ceases

 (1) In this clause —

-Judge means a Judge of the Supreme Court, the Children’s Court or the District Court.
+judge means a judge of the Supreme Court, the Children’s Court or the District Court.

-(2) After a Judge has granted or refused bail for an appearance by an accused the power to grant bail for that appearance ceases to be vested in —
+(2) After a judge has granted or refused bail for an appearance by an accused the power to grant bail for that appearance ceases to be vested in —

-(a) any judicial officer whose jurisdiction is inferior to that of the Judge; or
+(a) any judicial officer whose jurisdiction is inferior to that of the judge; or

 (b) any authorised officer.

-(3) After a Judge has dispensed with the requirement for bail for an appearance by an accused the power to grant or refuse bail for that appearance ceases to be vested in any officer referred to in subclause (2)(a) or (b).
+(3) After a judge has dispensed with the requirement for bail for an appearance by an accused the power to grant or refuse bail for that appearance ceases to be vested in any officer referred to in subclause (2)(a) or (b).

 [Clause 1 inserted by No. 6 of 2008 s.
 41(3)(b).]